thomasclarke1969/documentation/websdk/integration/offline.md

 ## Sync Manager

-The Sync Manager stashes all of your requests.
+The [Sync Manager](http://static.layer.com/sdk/docs-1.1/#!/api/layer.SyncManager) caches all of your requests.
 This means that if your user types in Messages, deletes Messages, change Conversation metadata, sends read receipts, all while offline, all of these requests will queue up.
 When the browser/device goes back online these will all be sent to the server.
 For more information on the Sync Manager, see [Synchronization](guides#synchronization).

 ## Websocket Manager

-The WebSocket Manager (layer.Websockets.SocketManager) monitors the state of the Websocket connection, reconnects when needed, and requests missed events from the server any time it reconnects, or suspects it may have missed data.
+The [WebSocket Manager](http://static.layer.com/sdk/docs-1.1/#!/api/layer.Websockets.SocketManager) monitors the state of the Websocket connection, reconnects when needed, and requests missed events from the server any time it reconnects, or suspects it may have missed data.

 After going offline for a few hours, your app should automatically receive events from the past few hours once the connection is restored to your device.
+Going offline for more than a day may cause all Queries to refire and load fresh data from the server rather than attempt to replay all changes.

 ## Persistence

-Before getting into persistence, its important to note that persistence is only enabled if [the isTrustedDevice property](integration#trusted-devices) is enabled.
+Before getting into persistence, its important to note that persistence is only enabled if [isTrustedDevice](integration#trusted-devices) is enabled.

-Persistence allows your web application to maintain a database (IndexedDB) of Messages, Conversations, Identities and unsent server requests.
+Persistence allows your web application to maintain a database (IndexedDB) of Messages, Announcements, Conversations, Identities and unsent server requests.
 By keeping these in sync, its possible to load Conversation lists and Message lists from the database while offline... and to get a quicker list if on a slow network.

 Loading of Conversations and Messages from the database vs from the server is managed by the layer.Query class; with persistence enabled, this behavior will transparently occur in the background, adding no complexity to your application.